It is the brain’s largest and most developed structure, divided into two symmetrical halves called hemispheres or cerebral lobes.

-The word telencephalon originates from the Greek roots telos, which means ‘end’, and enkephalos, which means ‘brain’.
+Telencephalon originates from the Greek roots telos, which means ‘end,’ and enkephalins, ‘brain.’

-Telencephalon literally means end of the brain and in two ways, it is.
+Telencephalon means the end of the brain, and in two ways, it is.

-The term is used to distinguish one of the 3 formations found at the end of the neural conduit and that develop until the end of the encephalon.
+The term is used to distinguish one of the three formations found at the end of the neural conduit that develops until the end of the encephalon.

 Parts of the telencephalon

-The main structures in which each hemisphere of the telencephalon is composed are the cerebral cortex, the hippocampus, the cerebral amygdala, the striatum, the olfactory bulb and the basal ganglia.
+The main structures in which each hemisphere of the telencephalon is composed are:

-The telencephalon is responsible for granting the essence of the human being, there is contained their emotions, their intelligence, their language, their memory, their personality, their ability to feel and move.
+The telencephalon is responsible for granting the essence of the human being; their emotions, intelligence, language, memory, personality, and ability to feel and move are contained.

-This is processed by the cerebral lobes, which are responsible for collecting the information.
+This is processed by the cerebral lobes, responsible for collecting the information.

 The telencephalon is responsible for processing all information received from abroad.

-These data collected by the senses are transferred to the cerebral cortex by means of the spinal cord and are processed in the nervous system.
+These data collected by the senses are transferred to the cerebral cortex using the spinal cord and are processed in the nervous system.

 Each structure of the telencephalon has a specific function within which we can summarize some below:

-The cerebral cortex is the surface of the telencephalon that is fraught with folds and fissures that are characteristic of the most obvious part of the brain.
+The cerebral cortex is the surface of the telencephalon fraught with folds and fissures characteristic of the brain’s most prominent part.

-It is essentially composed of gray matter and neurons that coordinate with each other.
+It is essentially composed of gray matter and neurons that coordinate.

-It is responsible for integrating all kinds of information about what happens abroad and the actions to be undertaken in the future.
+It is responsible for integrating all kinds of information about what happens abroad and its actions in the future.

-The hippocampus is part of the cortex, is embedded in the lower temporal lobe of the hemispheres.
+The hippocampus is part of the cortex and is embedded in the lower temporal lobe of the hemispheres.

-The hippocampus is involved in several processes, mainly in the consolidation of memories referring to declarative memory and plays an important role in declarative memory of great importance in language learning.
+The hippocampus is involved in several processes, mainly in consolidating memories referring to declarative memory.
+It plays a vital role in declarative memory and is essential in language learning.

-It is a structure located in the lower portion that belongs to the cerebral cortex, it receives the olfactory information from the external environment.
+It is a structure located in the lower portion that belongs to the cerebral cortex; it receives olfactory information from the external environment.